Aung Soe: Work

 Aung Soe thought deeply about the relevance of art in 20th-century Burma.
 According to Yin Ker, "He aspired for his paintings to be visual translations of Buddhist truths, not mere illustrations of episodes from the Buddha's previous lives or pretty pictures of pagodas and monks".
 In his later years, in poverty and with failing health, he became increasingly obsessed with creating an artistic idiom that reflected the Buddhist laws of impermanence.
-His biographer has said "he transposed his spiritual aspirations and experiences into his artistic mission statement and applied their practical methods to the act of creation".
+His biographer has said, "he transposed his spiritual aspirations and experiences into his artistic mission statement and applied their practical methods to the act of creation".

 Though Aung Soe's talent was unrecognized during his life, he is now among the most admired and most famous of Burmese modern artists.
 Less than ten years after his death, his paintings fetched thousands of dollars in Indonesian art galleries.
-The organizer of a 2009 exhibition in his honor said "almost two decades after his death, his art continues to fascinate and stimulate".
+The organizer of a 2009 exhibition in his honour said, "Almost two decades after his death, his art continues to fascinate and stimulate".